openvinotoolkit/model_server/docs/python_support/reference.md

         return [my_output]
 ```

 When `execute` returns, the [`PythonExecutorCalculator`](#pythonexecutorcalculator) grabs the outputs and pushes them down the graph.
-The calculator `Process` method is called only once.
+Node `Process` method is called once per inputs set.
 Such implementation can be paired with basic graph setting, like:

 ```pbtxt
 node {